pemcg/manageiq-automation-howto-guide/chapter15/state_machine.md

 <br>
 Several of these States (such as _RegisterCMDB_, _RegisterAD_, etc.) contain no out-of-the-box values, but are there as placeholders should we wish to add the functionality to our own customised Instance.

-Some States (such as _Placement_) have values ending in a variable substitution, such as...
+Some States (such as _Placement_) have values ending in a variable substitution, such as:

 ```
 	...StateMachines/Methods/PreProvision#${/#miq_provision.source.vendor}
 ```

-This variable defines the message to be sent to the Instance handling that State, and allows us to dynamically select Provider-specific processing options (in this case allowing for alternative pre-provisioning options for VMware and RHEV)...
+This variable defines the message to be sent to the Instance handling that State, and allows us to dynamically select Provider-specific processing options (in this case allowing for alternative pre-provisioning options for VMware and RHEV):
 <br> <br>
 ![screenshot](images/screenshot20.png)

 <br>